vladimir-tikhonov/regexy/README.md

 ```
 ### Regexy::Web::Email

-Generates regular expressions for email addresses validation.
+Generates regular expressions for email addresses validation (with unicode support).
 Available options: `:relaxed` for general sanity check, `:normal` (which is default) with some additional length and ip addresses validations and `:strict` for the paranoids.

 ```ruby
 r1 = Regexy::Web::Email.new(:relaxed)